kabisa/kudo-o-matic-frontend/README.md

 ### Jenkins
 At the moment we use Jenkins as our automation server for Continuous integration and deployments.
 It allows you to write a script with tasks to perform.
 These tasks run on a node, which is just a (remote) server.
 We've setup the jenkins server itself as our main node for non-mobile builds for now.
 For mobile builds our Mac mini comes into play.
 We have a Mac mini set-up in our office in Weert to do iOS and Android builds.
-It is set up in Jenkins as the `kabisas-mac-mini` node.
+Its set up in Jenkins as the `kabisas-mac-mini` node.

 #### Pipeline
 This project has been set-up as a specific Jenkins project type called a _Pipeline_.
 This type of project allows you to define specific branches that trigger Jenkins on commit.